 Coordinated through the Council for Christian Colleges and Universities (CCCU), off-campus possibilities for study include the Honours Programme, Oxford; the Los Angeles Film Studies Center; the Contemporary Music Program; and the Latin-American Studies Program, to name a few.

-Northwest Commission on Colleges and Universities, the National Council for the Accreditation of Teacher Education, the Council for Accreditation of Counseling and Related Educational Programs, the National Association of Schools of Music, the Association of Collegiate Business Schools and Programs, the Council on Social Work Education, and the Commission of Collegiate Nursing Education, the Council for Accreditation of Counseling and Related Educational Programs, and the National Alliance of Concurrent Enrollment Partnerships, the Accreditation Board for Engineering and Technology, Inc.
+Northwest Commission on Colleges and Universities, the National Council for the Accreditation of Teacher Education, the Council for Accreditation of Counseling and Related Educational Programs, the National Association of Schools of Music, the Association of Collegiate Business Schools and Programs, the Council on Social Work Education, the Commission of Collegiate Nursing Education, the Council for Accreditation of Counseling and Related Educational Programs, and the National Alliance of Concurrent Enrollment Partnerships, the Accreditation Board for Engineering and Technology, Inc.

 According to U.S. News and World Report, NNU is a best-value university; and Princeton Review ranked NNU as one of the top universities in the West.